 1. My glazing product spec sheet has many u-values listed, which should I be using?

 cove.tool's simplified energy analysis requires the U-value for the overall fenestration area (including framing) in accordance with NFRC (National Fenestration Rating Council).
-This assembly U-Value is typically listed in a product spec sheet but may be broken into columns based on air-gap and winter/summer seasons.
+This assembly U-Value is typically listed in a product spec sheet but may be broken into columns based on air gap and winter/summer seasons.
 If a preference is not known, use the average of the available u-values (examples below).

-Some manufacturers don't outright publish assembly U-values and instead publish Center-Of-Glass (COG) U-value and Frame U-value separately, requiring design teams to calculate their own Glazing Assembly U-value (via the area-weighted-average method) or request a quote in order to get the whole assembly value.
+Some manufacturers don't outright publish assembly U-values and instead publish Center-Of-Glass (COG) U-values and Frame U-values separately, requiring design teams to calculate their own Glazing Assembly U-value (via the area-weighted-average method) or request a quote in order to get the whole assembly value.
 Other includes the Edge-Of-Glass (EOG) U-value, which is the least common type as it is more so used for detailed research, and not required for most compliance models like LEED v4.0 - EA credits.
 Last, BEM tools like EnergyPlus do allow users to enter in both COG and Frame values separately, but this is more so a preference of the tool rather than a requirement of any standard.

 2. Where is the Glazing Shading Co-efficient input?

 Shading Coefficient (SC) is an older method to calculate glazing heat gain which was replaced by SHGC.
 Therefore users won't find this input listed under the envelope options.
 For those who need a refresher, the Shading Coefficient describes the ability of a window or shading device to transmit solar heat.
-The window shading coefficient of window, blinds, or shades is directly proportional to the solar heat of the shade it transmits.
+The window shading coefficient of windows, blinds, or shades is directly proportional to the solar heat of the shade it transmits.
 The shading coefficient is expressed as a number between 0 and 1.
-The lower the window shading coefficient, the less solar heat it transmits and the greater shading ability it has.
+The lower the window shading coefficient, the less solar heat it transmits and the greater the shading ability it has.
 A window covering that reduces heat by 75% has a shading factor of 0.25.

 Users who only have shading coefficient values but need SHGC for cove.tool, can use this equation to convert.